 How to Scan a WordPress Theme for Malicious Code with TAC

-After downloading and installing this plugin you should go to Dashboard > Appearance > TAC and will see list of WordPress themes with the warnings highlighted in red for those that contain malicious code if your theme is ok you see the message against the theme:
+After downloading and installing this plugin you should go to Dashboard > Appearance > TAC and will see a list of WordPress themes with the warnings highlighted in red for those that contain malicious code if your theme is ok you see the message against the theme:

 As you can see on the image above, on my localhost WordPress installation, I have three themes installed and the active theme is Evolve.
 You can see after the scan TAC has passed the themes since they don’t contain any malicious code or malware.